 Times Higher Education, or THE, is one of the leading providers of higher education data for the world's higher education institutions.
-Every year they release global and regional ranking for colleges and universities around the world.
-This year, they released their first ever Times Higher Education Japan University Rankings.
-For this, THE analyzed and ranked 406 universities, looking at 11 performance metrics that are designed to help students and their families when deciding who to trust with their education.
+Every year they release global and regional rankings for colleges and universities around the world.
+For their second annual Japan University Rankings, THE looked at the four categories of Resources, Engagement, Outcomes, and Environment.
+These indicators are designed to help students and their families when deciding who to trust with their education.

-APU ranked an impressive 24th overall, earning high scores in categories such as outcomes, and taking the top position in the category of environment, which looks at proportions of international students and staff.
-According to THE's data (from March 2016), 46.5 percent of APU’s students are international, which is far more than any other Japanese institution.
-The next highest university trails APU by a long margin, at 14.9 percent.
+APU ranked 5th among private universities, earning high scores in categories such as Engagement.
+Among all Japanese universities, APU placed 21st.
+APU also placed at the top of private institutions in the Environment category.
+This metric looks at the proportion of international students and staff, number of students in international exchange programs, and classes taught in languages besides Japanese.
+According to THE's data, 53.4 percent of APU’s students are international, which is substantially more than any other Japanese institution.
+The next highest university trails APU at 38.9 percent.

 APU Receives Full Internationalization Marks in QS World University Rankings Asia